Shaaali/identity-apps/docs/guides/conditional-auth/ip-based-template.md

 Follow the steps given below.

 1. Access the application URL.
-2. Try to sign in with a user who has the IP address in the configured range.
-You will successfully sign in to the application.
+2. Try to log in with a user who has the IP address in the configured range.
+You will successfully log in to the application.
 3. Log out of the application.
-4. Sign in with a user who does not belong to the configured IP address range.
+4. Log in with a user who does not belong to the configured IP address range.
 TOTP authentication is prompted.
    <img :src="$withBase('/assets/img/guides/conditional-auth/totp-2fa.png')" alt="ip-based-2fa-conditional-auth-totp-page">